iic-jku/SG13G2_ASIC-Design-Template/README.md

 **Update:** Since version 2025.03, third-party software such as Xserver is no longer required.

 The recommended folder structure makes it easy to automate with shell scripts.
 VHDL files are read and converted into Verilog files (`vhdl2verilog.sh`).
 If Verilog files are available directly, this step can be skipped.
-With OpenROAD flow-scripts (ORFS) the newly generated Verilog file is synthesized and a layout is created.
+With OpenROAD Flow-Scripts (ORFS) the newly generated Verilog file is synthesized and a layout is created.
 The synthesized Verilog file is then converted into a `.xspice` file with `qflow` scripts (`vlog2Verilog`, `vlog2Spice`, `spi2xspice.py`) which can be included into `Xschem` for analog-digital mixed simulation.
 All these scripts are automated with `run_all.sh` and can be cleaned again with `clean_all.sh`.
 The template contains a 4-Bit counter with an enable input to get a better understanding of the structure and the file paths within the scripts.

 <img src="doc\scripts_overview.svg" width="400"/>